ucb-art/bag3_skywater130_workspace/README.md

 # BAG3 SkyWater130 Template Workspace

 ## Requirements
+**Note**: These steps only need to be run once to use BAG3.
+As of writing these instructions have only been tested on BWRC servers.

 1. install (on CentOS or Red Hat versions >=7)
 	* httpd24-curl
     * httpd24-libcurl
     * devtoolset-8 (compilers)
     * rh-git29 (better git)

+3. Clone this repository and `cd` into it

+4. Initialize all submodules by running `git submodule update --init --recursive`

-2. Create and activate the conda environment from the provided environment.yml.
+5. Create and activate the conda environment from the provided `environment.yml`.
 Note the path to the solved environment.

-3. The steps 4-12 involve installing other dependencies that have not been incorporated into the conda build Create a directory to install programs in (referred to as /path/to/programs).
+6. The steps 4-12 involve installing other dependencies that have not been incorporated into the conda build Create a directory to install programs in (referred to as /path/to/programs).

-4. download and extract cmake 3.17.0:
+7. Download and extract cmake 3.17.0:

 	```
 	 wget https://github.com/Kitware/CMake/releases/download/v3.17.0/cmake-3.17.0.tar.gz